Blog: Foreign watches with British hallmarks

 From the middle of the nineteenth century Robert Pringle & Sons of 40/42 Clerkenwell Road, London, was one of the UK's largest wholesalers of jewellery, silverware, clocks and watches.
 I am not sure whether they imported watches before 1907 but it seems likely; they certainly did after 1907 as is shown by the large number of watches carrying their sponsor's mark.
 The sponsor's mark used by Robert Pringle and Sons on imported watches "A·G·R" was first registered on 25 June 1907 by Arthur George Rendell, who was one of the managers at Pringles.
 You can read more about the history of this company at Robert Pringle and Sons.

 The fact that both Stockwell & Company's and Robert Pringle & Sons marks were not registered until around the time that the new rules governing the hallmarking of imported gold and silver watches came into effect is rather curious, it indicates that they and their Swiss customers were not prepared for the new rules.
 One of the largest importers of Swiss watches at the time was Dimier Brothers, who had factories in Switzerland and an office in London.
-They were evidently well aware of what was going on and had registered their mark on 12 December 1906, less than two weeks after the judgement in the Court of Appeal that resulted in all foreign watches being hallmarked in the UK and more than six months before the change in the law cam into effect.
+They were evidently well aware of what was going on and had registered their mark on 12 December 1906, less than two weeks after the judgment in the Court of Appeal that resulted in all foreign watches being hallmarked in the UK and more than six months before the change in the law cam into effect.
 You can read more about this company at Dimier Brothers.

 In Scotland it appears that James Weir of Glasgow acted for many companies, but this needs further research.